-From 5 May 2020, businesses who employ seasonal workers must have a health management plan and be operating in accordance to this plan.
+Businesses who employ seasonal workers must have a health management plan and be operating in accordance to this plan.
 This includes agribusinesses, commercial fisheries, and labour hire firms.

 Health management plans are also required for:

-private or charter transportation providers who provide services to businesses who employ or house seasonal workers
+- private or charter transportation providers who provide services to businesses who employ or house seasonal workers

-accommodation facilities that house seasonal workers
+- accommodation facilities that house seasonal workers

 A health management plan demonstrates compliance with COVID-19 Queensland Public Health Directions and outlines ways the business is minimising risks of COVID-19 transmission.